 Note: The dots show the projected reference value and 12-month average inflation in the country in December 2010.
-Sources: Eurostat, Commission services' Spring 2010 Forecast.

-Following average inflation rates of around 4-5% between mid-2004 and 2006, Estonia's year-onyear HICP inflation (27) picked up in 2007, driven by domestic demand pressures.
+Following average inflation rates of around 4-5% between mid-2004 and 2006, Estonia's year-on-year HICP inflation () picked up in 2007, driven by domestic demand pressures.
 While upward pressures from the overheating of the economy started to ease in the course of 2008, inflation still accelerated (to above 11%) in the first half of 2008 due to one-off factors (substantial increases in excise duties and strongly rising global commodity prices).
 In late 2008, inflation declined, driven by an abrupt fall of commodity prices and the downward impact of the recession.
 Consequently, Estonia recorded negative annual inflation rates in the second half of 2009.
 Estonia's year-on-year inflation turned positive in March 2010.
 Positive inflation rates resulted mainly from hikes in administered price both in January (excise duties, electricity) and March (electricity) 2010, and from increases in global energy prices, which also affected heating energy prices in March.
 Higher domestic and imported vegetables prices, partly due to the cold winter, also contributed to the March inflation reading.

-2006 Estonia Euro area Source: Eurostat.
+Estonia Euro area

+Source: Eurostat.